TOWN of WELD

-Flooding - (a) a general and temporary condition of partial or complete inundation of normally dry land areas from (1) the overflow of inland or tidal waters (2) the unusual and rapid accumulation or runoff of surface waters from any source. (b) the collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as flash flood or an abnormal tidal surge, or by some similarly unusual and unforeseeable event which results in flooding as defined in paragraph (a) (1) of this definition.
+Flooding - (a) a general and temporary condition of partial or complete inundation of normally dry land areas from (1) the overflow of inland waters (2) the unusual and rapid accumulation or runoff of surface waters from any source. (b) the collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as flash flood or by some similarly unusual and unforeseeable event which results in flooding as defined (1) of this definition.

-Floor Area - the sum of the horizontal areas of the floor(s) of a structure enclosed by exterior walls, plus the horizontal area of any un-enclosed portions of a structure such as porches and decks.
+Floor Area - the sum of the horizontal areas of the floor(s) of a structure enclosed by exterior walls.

 Forested Wetland - a freshwater wetland dominated by woody vegetation that is six or more meters tall or taller.

 Forest Management Activities - timber cruising and other forest resource evaluation activities, pesticide or fertilizer applications, management planning activities, timber stand improvement pruning, regeneration of forest stands, and other similar or associated activities, exclusive of timber harvesting and the construction, creation or maintenance of roads.

 Foundation - the supporting substructure of a building or other structure, excluding wooden sills and post supports, but including basements, slabs, frostwalls, or other base consisting of concrete, block, brick or similar material.